lonePatient/ERNIE-text-classification-pytorch/README.md

 you need download pretrained ERNIE model

-1. Download the  pretrained ERNIE model from [baiduNetDisk](https://pan.baidu.com/s/1BQlwbc9PZjAoVB7Kfq_Ihg) {code: uwds} and place it into the `/pyernie/model/pretrain` directory.
+1. Download the  pretrained ERNIE model from [baiduPan](https://pan.baidu.com/s/1BQlwbc9PZjAoVB7Kfq_Ihg) {password: uwds} and place it into the `/pyernie/model/pretrain` directory.

 2. prepare Chinese raw data(example,news data), you can modify the `io.data_transformer.py` to adapt your data.